petereon/beaupy/README.md

 **Arguments**:

 - `options` _List[str]_ - A list of options to select from
 - `tick_character` _str, optional_ - Character that will be used as a tick in a checkbox.
-Defaults to "x".
+Defaults to 'x'.
 - `tick_color` _str, optional_ - Color of the tick character.
-Defaults to "cyan1".
+Defaults to 'cyan1'.
-- `selected_color` _str, optional_ - Color of the option when the cursor is currently on it.
-Defaults to "pink1".
+- `cursor_color` _str, optional_ - Color of the option when the cursor is currently on it.
+Defaults to 'pink1'.
 - `ticked_indices` _Optional[List[int]], optional_ - Indices of options that are pre-ticked when the prompt appears.
 Defaults to None.
 - `cursor_index` _int, optional_ - Index of the option cursor starts at.
 Defaults to 0.
 - `minimal_count` _int, optional_ - Minimal count of options that need to be selected.
 Defaults to 0.
 - `maximal_count` _Optional[int], optional_ - Maximal count of options that need to be selected.
 Defaults to None.
+- `strict` _bool, optional_ - If empty `options` is provided and strict is `False`, None will be returned, if it's `True`, `ValueError` will be thrown.
+Defaults to False.

 **Raises**: